Engin Özdemir

 Engin Özdemir (born 1 October 1968) is a Turkish former professional footballer who played as a right midfielder and winger.
 He is best known for playing for Gençlerbirliği.
 He is also the father of YouTuber CaniSports.

-Career

-Club
+Club career

-Özdemir started playing for SV 07 Raunheim at the age of 10, before joining Mainz 05, who at the time were playing in the Oberliga Südwest, 9 years later.
+Özdemir started playing for SV 07 Raunheim at the age of 10, before joining Mainz 05, who at the time were playing in the Oberliga Südwest, nine years later.
 During his two-year stay, he played 23 matches in all competitions, scoring 11 and getting 1 assist and helped Mainz gain promotion to the 2.
 Bundesliga for the 1988–89 season.

 He then joined Türkgücü München, who were playing in the Landesliga Bayern-Süd.
 Before leaving in November 1992, Özdemir playing 12 games, scoring 11 times in the 1992–93 season.

-Özdemir made 4 appearances at the 1995 UEFA Intertoto Cup, scoring 5 goals.
+Özdemir made four appearances at the 1995 UEFA Intertoto Cup, scoring four goals.
 However, Gençlerbirliği finished third in their group and so failed to progress.
-With İstanbulspor, he played 6 times and scored 1 goal at the 1997 Intertoto Cup.
+With İstanbulspor, he played six times and scored one goal at the 1997 Intertoto Cup.